-The Company has no employment, consulting or management agreements in place with respect to the directors and NEOs.
+Other than the consulting agreement with Mark T. Brown's private company, Pacific Opportunity Capital Ltd., to provide accounting services, the Company has no other employment, consulting or management agreements in place with respect to the directors and NEOs.

 There are no triggering events that could lead to possible future payments in respect of any of the directors and NEOs.